ray-project/ray/doc/source/ray-observability/ray-metrics.rst

      - Labels
      - Description
    * - `ray_tasks`
-     - `Name`, `State`
+     - `Name`, `State`, `IsRetry`
      - Current number of tasks (both remote functions and actor calls) by state.
 The State label (e.g., RUNNING, FINISHED, FAILED) describes the state of the task.
 See `rpc::TaskState <https://github.com/ray-project/ray/blob/e85355b9b593742b4f5cb72cab92051980fa73d3/src/ray/protobuf/common.proto#L583>`_ for more information.
 The function/method name is available as the Name label.
+If the task was retried due to failure or reconstruction, the IsRetry label will be set to "1", otherwise "0".
    * - `ray_actors`
      - `Name`, `State`
      - Current number of actors in a particular state.
 The State label is described by `rpc::ActorTableData <https://github.com/ray-project/ray/blob/e85355b9b593742b4f5cb72cab92051980fa73d3/src/ray/protobuf/gcs.proto#L85>`_ proto in gcs.proto.
 The actor class name is available in the Name label.